This post contains affiliate links. Please see the Disclosure page for additional information.

 I just ordered a Read Your Story book as a gift for my son who is almost two.
 It is an adorable personalized alphabet book, featuring your child's name and face throughout.
 You can add a dedication (at no extra cost) to make it even more special.

 My son loves books, looking at photos of himself, and identifying letters of the alphabet.
 I can't wait to see his reaction to this gift.
 I'm sure that he will continue to treasure it long after he has mastered his ABCs.
+Click here to visit the site.

 Recommended for 12 months through six years.
 The sweet spot for purchasing this is one to two years, though your child may continue to play with it for years.